 kubectl expose deployment my-python-app --type=LoadBalancer --port=80 --target-port=80

-This command exposes the replicas of the sample Python app to the world behind a load balancer, which receives traffic at port 80 and routes that traffic to port 80 on the Pods.
+This command exposes the pods to the world behind a load balancer, which receives traffic at port 80 and routes that traffic to port 80 on the pods, mapping the host and container ports similarly to how the -p

 Keep running this command until you see active